OrgFlow/docs/src/commands/partials/host-options.md

 - **`-l|--licenseKey=<key>`**

-  The license key you were issued to allow you to use the OrgFlow CLI.
+  The @concept_licensekey you were issued to allow you to use the OrgFlow CLI.
 If a valid key is supplied, it is stored locally on the machine so that it does not need to be specified again on the next execution.

 - **`--logTo=<filePath>`**